danieljwilson/cogReg_fMRI/README.rst

 Cognitive Regulation fMRI Study
 ===============================
 - Explore the neural correlates of cognitive regulation using a food choice task.

-    - Do different strategies correspond to different representation?
+    - Do different strategies correspond to different representations?

 - Look at the lasting effects of applying cognitive regulation.
     - Does regulatory strategy affect our future opinions of a food option?